gestimation/cifmodeling/README.md

 data, censoring is often coded as 0, events of interest as 1, and competing risks as 2.
 The variable `epsilon` in `diabetes.complications` data frame represents the occurrence of competing risks according to this coding scheme.
-By setting `printEachEvent=TRUE`, the CIF curve for diabetic retinopathy (`epsilon=1`) is output on the left and macrovascular complications (`epsilon=2`) on the right.
+By setting `panel.per.event=TRUE`, the CIF curve for diabetic retinopathy (`epsilon=1`) is output on the left and macrovascular complications (`epsilon=2`) on the right.